kiranbhusalusha-bit/study-buddies/docs/ethics.md

-# Ethical Issues – Study Buddies
+# Ethical Issues - Study Buddies

-This section outlines the key ethical considerations related to the development and use of the Study Buddies application.
+The main ethical issues surrounding the creation and usage of the Study Buddies app are described in this section.

 ## 1. Privacy and Data Protection

-The application may collect personal information such as names, courses, and study interests.
-There is a responsibility to protect this data and ensure it is handled securely and responsibly.
+Personal information including names, classes, and study interests may be gathered by the application.
+It is the duty to safeguard this information and make sure it is managed sensibly and securely.

 Considerations:
-- Collect only necessary user data
+- Gather only essential user data
-- Protect data from unauthorised access
+- Prevent unauthorized access to data
 - Be transparent about how user data is used

 ## 2. User Safety and Misuse

-There is a risk that the platform could be misused for harassment, spam, or inappropriate behaviour.
+The platform face the danger of being utilized for inappropriate behavior, spam, or harassment.

 Considerations:
 - Define acceptable behaviour clearly